Measurement of the neutron timelike electric and magnetic form factors ratio at the VEPP-2000 $e^+e^-$ collider: Distribution of

 \section{Distribution of $\cos\theta$}

 To obtain experimental $\cos\theta$ distribution, we divide the $-0.9<\cos\theta<0.9$ range into 18 intervals.
 In each $\cos\theta$ interval the fit to the time spectrum is performed as is described in Sec.~\ref{sec:EvSelect} and the number of $n\bar{n}$ events is determined.
-The obtained $\cos\theta$ distribution at $E_b=970$ MeV is shown in Fig.\ref{fig:cos970}.
-The bins with $|\cos\theta|=0.8\rm{--}0.9$ correspond to the edge of the sensitive area of the calorimeter.
-Thus, the main $\cos\theta$ interval, used in the subsequent analysis, lies within $-0.8$--0.8.
+The obtained $\cos\theta$ distribution at $E_b=990$ MeV is shown in Fig.\ref{fig:cos970}.
+The bins with $|\cos\theta|=0.8-0.9$ correspond to the edge of the sensitive area of the calorimeter.
+Thus, the main $\cos\theta$ interval, used in the subsequent analysis, lies within -0.8 +0.8.

 When studying the data $\cos\theta$ distributions, a right/left asymmetry was unexpectedly revealed in these spectra.
-It is most clearly seen in the distribution at $E_b=970$ MeV shown in Fig.~\ref{fig:cos970}.
+It is most clearly seen in the distribution at $E_b=990$ MeV shown in Fig.~\ref{fig:cos970}.
 Since the measured angle $\theta$ corresponds to the antineutron angle, the right/left asymmetry is also a charge asymmetry.
 The asymmetry $\alpha_{as}$ is defined as the ratio $N_{n\bar{n}}(0<\cos\theta<0.8)/N_{n\bar{n}}(-0.8<\cos\theta<0)$.
 The asymmetry $\alpha_{as}$ is shown in Fig.~\ref{fig:asym} as a function of the beam energy $E_b$.
 Its average value is $\alpha_{as} =1.11\pm0.04$.
-It is unlikely, but it is also not excluded, that this is an asymmetry of the detector itself.
-This may be a feature of the $e^+e^-\to n\bar{n}$ process with a large momentum imbalance, since asymmetry is not observed in the analysis of other $e^+e^-$-annihilation processes.
+It is unlikely that this is an asymmetry of the detector itself. since there are no any angular distortions in other precisely measured processes such as $e^+e^-\to \gamma\gamma, e^+e^- ,\pi^+ \pi^- $.
+But on the other hand, we do not completely rule out the detector asymmetry for the process $e^+e^-\to n\bar{n}$.
+The thing is, that for $n\bar{n}$ events there is a significant asymmetry in the energy release in the calorimeter: large energy up to 2 GeV from antineutron annihilation and small $\sim$ 10 MeV in opposite direction from neutron.
+This momentum imbalance strongly distinguishes the process $e^+e^-\to n\bar{n}$ from other studied processes with angularly symmetrical energy deposition.
+Perhaps the detector asymmetry occurs only for the $n\bar{n}$ type of events.
+In the following, this asymmetry is taken into account as an additional source of systematic error in the value of $|G_E|/|G_M|$.